saniagupta303/Notes-App/README.md

 3.To delete a notes, click "DELETE" button.

-4.If we click on "REFERESH" the information or data are not lost.
+4.If we click on "REFERESH" the information or data are not being lost.

 5.The Notes App project is developed by using three web technologies i.e., HTML(Hypertext Markup Language), CSS(Cascading Stylesheet) and JavaScript.